z-------------/Abungo/README.md

 ## Admin dashboard

-Abungo comes with a simple admin dashboard for chat moderation.
+Abungo comes with a simple command-based admin dashboard for chat moderation.
 It can be accessed at `http://localhost:3000/admin` and looks like this:

 ![Abungo Admin Dashboard screenshot](http://i.imgur.com/zEb8OxJ.png)